Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

-Figure~\ref{fig:scale_motions_LSM_VLSM} illustrates representative LSM and VLSM structures in the $x$-$y$ plane, highlighting the downstream evolution of coherent motions.
 Notably, both LSMs and VLSMs align with the same physical wavelength, indicating a shared optimal wavenumber associated with peak energy content in the turbulent spectra.
 It is important to note that LSMs and VLSMs are classically distinguished by their streamwise wavelengths, with VLSMs extending $6$–$10$ $\times$ longer than the $\mathcal{O}(\delta)$ scales associated with LSMs~\citep{Jimenez1998-A,Kim1999-A}.
 In the present study, however, the resolvent analysis at low-Reynolds numbers yields only a single energetic wavelength, consistent with the peak of the turbulent spectra.
-This is interpreted as a Reynolds-number limitation, reflecting insufficient spectral separation to clearly distinguish between LSM and VLSM amplification scales, rather than evidence that both structures collapse to the same physical wavelength.
-These scale-specific motions are concentrated near the hot (top) wall and confined by the pseudo-boiling region, emphasizing a physically significant mechanism localized around $y/\delta \sim 1.9$.
-Unlike symmetric isothermal wall-bounded flows, the mean shear here does not support large-scale motions around the channel centerline.
-This asymmetry reflects the influence of the fluid’s thermophysical properties and the specific flow conditions present in this high-pressure transcritical regime.
-Despite sharing the optimal wavenumber, LSM sand VLSMs structures differ markedly.
-The VLSMs appear as elongated, ellipsoidal structures primarily aligned in the streamwise direction, while the LSMs exhibit pronounced wall-normal displacement in their streak organization.
-Additionally, the LSMs feature vortical structures inclined along the mean flow direction, suggesting vertical redistribution of energy and momentum; consistent with the altered mean shear environment.
+This is interpreted as a Reynolds-number limitation, reflecting insufficient spectral separation to clearly distinguish between LSM and VLSM amplification scales, rather than evidence that both structures collapse to the same physical wavelength. \review{Nevertheless, the resolvent operator is interrogated at two distinct streamwise wavelengths within these overlapping ranges to examine whether it highlights different coherent structures.} \review{The identified scale-specific motions are concentrated near the hot/top wall and are confined by the pseudo-boiling region, highlighting a physically significant mechanism localized around $y/\delta \approx 1.9$.
+Given the low Reynolds number of this study, the turbulent spectra exhibit a single energetic wavelength; consequently, the streamwise and spanwise wavenumbers are selected based on this spectral peak and on representative wall-normal locations where energetic motions typically emerge.
+The corresponding phase speeds are chosen at physically significant locations, such as the channel centerline and the pseudo-boiling height.
+Notably, the wall-normal and spanwise structures of the resolvent response and forcing modes are determined entirely by the linearized operator and the turbulent mean profile, while the streamwise dependence is prescribed by the selected Fourier mode.
+Unlike symmetric isothermal flows, the mean shear in this configuration does not support large-scale motions at the channel centerline, reflecting the profound influence of the fluid’s thermophysical properties and the specific dynamics of the high-pressure transcritical regime.
+While the resolvent modes share the same streamwise scale by construction, their wall-normal and spanwise organization varies depending on the targeted wall-normal location.
+Modes associated with the pseudo-boiling region exhibit pronounced confinement and wall-normal displacement, whereas those closer to the hot/top wall are more spatially compact and display distinct variations in vortical inclination.
+These features indicate a redistribution of energy and momentum consistent with the strongly modified mean shear and thermophysical gradients.
+Thus, to avoid confusion with canonical LSMs or VLSMs, typically observed at higher Reynolds numbers, these structures are referred to as scale-specific motions.}